Islamic Revolutionary Guard Corps: Terminology

+"Against them make ready your strength to the utmost of your power."

 Organization

-The force's main role is in national security.
+The force's main role is to provide national security.
 It is responsible for internal and border security, law enforcement, and also Iran's missile forces.
 IRGC operations are geared towards asymmetric warfare and less traditional duties.
 These include the control of smuggling, control of the Strait of Hormuz, and resistance operations.
 The IRGC is intended to complement the more traditional role of the regular Iranian military, with the two forces operating separately and focusing on different operational roles.

 The IRGC is a combined arms force with its own ground forces, navy, air force, intelligence, and special forces.
 It also controls the Basij militia.
 The Basij is a volunteer-based force, with 90,000 regular soldiers and 300,000 reservists.
 The IRGC is officially recognized as a component of the Iranian military under Article 150 of the Iranian Constitution.
 It is separate from, and parallel to, the other arm of Iran's military, which is called Artesh (another Persian word for an army).
 Especially in the waters of the Persian Gulf, the IRGC is expected to assume control of any Iranian response to attacks on its nuclear facilities.